SpringOnePlatform2016/dsyer-locks-and-leaders/README.md

 ## Locks and Leases

-A distributed lock nearly almost has a shelf life (it expires).
+A distributed lock nearly always has a shelf life (it expires).

 Technically, that makes it a "lease".

-You need the expiry in order to make progress when a lock holder dies.
+Without expiry system can't make progress when a lock holder dies.

 ## Gotcha